 The Daily Vox is a millennial-focused news site that seeks to place citizens at the centre of it all.
-With an audience of 18 - 34 year olds, TDV has the ability to greatly influence and impact the narrative of issues around issues facing South Africa’s youth.
+With an audience of 18-34 year olds, The Daily Vox has developed the ability to greatly influence and impact the narrative of issues facing South Africa’s youth.

 Food for Mzansi is a digital news start-up that covers the agriculture sector in South Africa with a focus on uncovering stories about people of colour in farming communities.
 In their own words, they “unashamedly share success stories and good news from the farms and agri-businesses who feed South Africa”.

 gsport for girls is an online initiative that seeks to raise the profile of South African women in sport.
 Gsport has been providing coverage of women’s sports in South Africa since 2006 and have been hosting the GSport Awards, which recognise achievements by athletes and participants in women’s sports ever since.

 Hashtag Our Stories is a Durban based company that creates citizen journalism shows, with mobile phones and for mobile audiences, in every language.
 Their project seeks to train and create a network of citizen journalists who will contribute stories to community Facebook groups.

 Health-e News has a 20-year history as a news agency in South Africa that reports on public health issues to empower South Africans.
 Their current focus is on HIV/Aids, communicable diseases and reproductive health.